In general, it is better to prioritize a few powerful (fully upgraded) mods rather than several weaker mods; Quality is better than Quantity!

 - Multishot mods: Barrel Diffusion, Hell's Chamber, Lethal Torrent, Split Chamber.

-- Critical chance and multiplier mods: Blunderbuss, Pistol Gambit, Organ Shatter, Point Strike, Ravage, Target Cracker, True Steel, Vital Sense - BUT ONLY IF you weapon has high crit chance and good crit damage!
+- If your weapon has high Critical Chance and high Critical Damage, you can increase the damage of your critical hits with these mods: Blunderbuss, Pistol Gambit, Organ Shatter, Point Strike, Ravage, Target Cracker, True Steel, Vital Sense

 - Fire-rate / attack-speed mods: Fury, Gunslinger, Shotgun Spazz, Speed Trigger.